 The island of Shikanoshima, floating in Hakata Bay, is easily accessible by car or bus, and occupies an important space in Japanese history.
 Visitors can see historical shrines and stone monuments, which exist on Shikanoshima because the island had ties to the continent in ancient times.
-The island is now a resort area offering beach swimming, yachting, windsurfing and other ocean activities, as well as diving spots off the east coast.
-From the island’s Shiomi Observation Platform, you can get a sweeping view the islands floating in the waters of Genkai-nada and the Fukuoka cityscape.
+The island is now a resort area offering beach swimming, yachting, windsurfing, and other ocean activities, as well as diving spots off the east coast.
+From the island’s Shiomi Observation Platform, you can get a sweeping view of the islands floating in the waters of Genkai-nada and the Fukuoka cityscape.

 Address: Fukuoka, Fukuoka, Higashi, Shikanoshima

 The island of Nokonoshima is 10 minutes away from Meinohama in Fukukuoka by ferry, and Nokonoshima Island Park is 13 minutes away from the ferry terminal by bus.
 You can revel in the sight of seasonal flowers at the park, including rape blossoms in spring, sunflowers in summer, cosmos in fall and narcissus in winter.
 Other park attractions include the mini-zoo, athletics facilities, places to try tempering and decorating ceramics, and there are 10 cottages for visitors to stay.